 Your agreement might say you have a certain type of tenancy - but the type of tenancy you actually have might be different.

 The tenancy you have depends on the facts of your situation, not what your agreement says.
-For example, if you pay rent to a private landlord who doesn’t live with you and you’ve agreed a 6 month tenancy, you’re likely to have an assured shorthold tenancy (or a short assured tenancy in Scotland).
+For example, if you pay rent to a private landlord who doesn’t live with you and you’ve agreed a 6 month tenancy, you’re likely to have an assured shorthold tenancy.
 This will be the case even if your agreement says something else.
-Check what type of tenancy you have.
+You can check what type of tenancy you have.

 The tenancy agreement should be signed by all tenants and your landlord.
 If there are joint tenants, each tenant should receive a copy of the agreement.